 Timothy Denton is a lawyer by training who practices principally in telecommunications and Internet policy and domain name issues, with a strong concentration on explaining what the technology is and what it means.

-He recently completed an inquiry under the Telecommunications Act into the state of 9-1-1 services in Canada (September-July 2013) which, in the intervening years, was followed by an increase of attention by the regulator on 9-1-1 issues.
+He conducted an inquiry under the Telecommunications Act into the state of 9-1-1 services in Canada (September-July 2013) which, in the intervening years, was followed by an increase of attention by the regulator on 9-1-1 issues.

 He was appointed national commissioner of the CRTC in 2008 and served a five year term there, in which capacity he supported a reasonable regime of network neutrality, and rebuffed the attrmept to subject the Internet to Canada’s Broadcasting Act.
 He was elected to the Board of Trustees of the American Registry of Internet Numbers (ARIN) in September 2008 and re-elected in 2011.
 In 2010 he was made Chairman of the Board of Trustees of ARIN.
 He resigned that post as of July 31, 2013, and resigned his role as Trustee in August 2017.

-Prior to his appointment to the CRTC, he undertook consulting, legal and lobbying assignments for clients and government departments.
 Alone or with other suitable consultants, he has assisted clients with issues bearing on the regulation of telecommunications, broadcasting and cable industries.
-His practice also covered competition policy and copyright.
+His practice also covered competition policy and copyright, Internet addressing questions

 He also regularly collaborates with a network of experts in telecommunications, economics, strategic planning and management consulting.